sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 ## What is Sensu Silencing?

-Silencing is the means to suppress the execution of [handlers][1] on an ad-hoc basis.
+Silencing is the means to suppress the execution of [event handlers][1] on an ad-hoc basis.
 By creating entries in the `silenced` registry using the [Silenced API][2], either manually or via a dashboard, Sensu operators and on-call personnel can mute notifications on-the-fly.